-Light otter trawling can negatively impact on Sabellaria alevolata and Sabellaria spinulosa reefs through partial or total damage and/or removal of the reef structure through abrasion and ploughing.
-Recovery will be dependent on local factors such as season of impact, larval supply, environmental factors, condition of reef etc. Although there is a potential for rapid recovery of a partially damaged reef, and a much slower recovery for heavily impacted reefs, the conditions to support recovery are not guaranteed.
-(AWFA, 2017a).
+Beam trawling can negatively impact on Sabellaria alevolata and Sabellaria spinulosa reefs through partial or total damage and/or removal of the reef structure through abrasion and ploughing and through removal/damage of typical species.
+Recovery will be dependent on local factors such as season of impact, larval supply, environmental factors, condition of reef etc. Although there is a potential for rapid recovery of a partially damaged reef, and a much slower recovery for heavily impacted reefs, the conditions to support recovery are not guaranteed (AWFA, 2017a).